-Andrew White, Vice President Operations, North American Association of State and Provincial Lotteries
+Andrew White, Vice President of Operations, NASPL

-Prior to joining the Association, White held positions in marketing, advertising, printing, graphic design and journalism.
+Prior to joining the Association, White held positions in marketing, advertising, printing, graphic design, and journalism.

 White is a graduate of Edinboro University and holds a bachelor’s degree in English writing with a journalism minor.